 – Are you… Erm… Are you happy?

-– Yeah of course, I said, lightly.
-Anyway, if we end up jarring a bit too much with Anne, I’ll just get married or something, that’s all.
+– Yes of course, I said, lightly.
+Anyway, if we end up grating a bit too much with Anne, I’ll just get married or something, that’s all.

 I knew that answer would hurt him.